trichimtrich/socks4gui/README.md

 - All you got to do is hit the `start` button and enjoy your socks server.

+## TODO

+- Think about data storage
+- Filter for cdn/static assets? / large request?
+- Separate app into modules
+- New form design?
+-

 ## License

 GPL v3